echeran/smile-of-murugan/webbook/chapter06.md

 1. *veṭci(ttinai*) is the prelude to war: this is the cattle-raid.
-The features which this situation has in common with its *akam*-counterpart, *kuṟiňci*, are the time: night, the place: a mountain-forest; and the fact that it is a clandestine affair, just like *puṇartal* or sexual union of lovers before marriage.
+The features which this situation has in common with its *akam*-counterpart, *kuṟiñci*, are the time: night, the place: a mountain-forest; and the fact that it is a clandestine affair, just like *puṇartal* or sexual union of lovers before marriage.
-1. *vaňci* is the preparation for war and the beginning of the invasion.
+1. *vañci* is the preparation for war and the beginning of the invasion.
 Common features with its *akam*-counterpart, *mullai*: both take place in the rainy season and in the forest; both describe the separation from loved ones, and wifely patience, *iruttal*.
-1. *uḻiňai* describes the siege of a settlement or fortress; like *marutam,* it takes place in an inhabited, fertile area (city etc.) at dawn; the infidelity results in *akam* in *ūṭal,* wifely sulking, and —both in love and war—in "refusing entry" (A. K. Ramanujan).
+1. *uḻiñai* describes the siege of a settlement or fortress; like *marutam,* it takes place in an inhabited, fertile area (city etc.) at dawn; the infidelity results in *akam* in *ūṭal,* wifely sulking, and —both in love and war—in "refusing entry" (A. K. Ramanujan).